 Why use a cover crop?

-A core tenant of soil health is keeping living roots in the soil.
-Living roots help maintain nutrients in the upper soil horizon, they support a diversity of soil microorganisms, and they can help the soil retain water.
-Additional benefits of cover crops include building soil organic matter when they are broken down and reincorporated into the soil and, depending on the species, they can provide pollinator habitat and fix nitrogen.
+Soil health thrives when we can keep living roots in the soil.
+Living roots help maintain nutrients in the upper soil, they support a diversity of soil microorganisms, and they can help the soil retain water.
+Cover crops also build soil organic matter when they are broken down and reincorporated into the soil and, depending on the species, they can provide pollinator habitat and fix nitrogen.

 When should I plant?